 - 1/2-1 tablespoon chili powder (make sure it has NO added salt & is the regular American kind)

 - 1 teaspoon salt (notice in directions you are adding salt at different times)

 - optional: 1/2 teaspoon liquid smoke

-- I highly recommend making this with my homemade cashew milk.
+- I only recommend making this with my homemade cashew milk.
+DO NOT USE store-bought, see note above recipe card why it doesn't work.
 I make my own cashew milk by adding 1 cup raw cashews to 3 cups filtered water and blend in a Vitamix until completely smooth.
 That's it, NO need to drain.
-Store extra in fridge and I use it for baking and for oatmeal.
-Cashew milk is absolutely going to give the BEST creamy results, so I wouldn't recommend subbing UNLESS allergic to nuts.
-Otherwise use canned FULL-FAT coconut milk (well shaken) or if you want to use soy then mix it first with 2 Tbsp brown rice flour (see directions), the results will be less creamy/rich, but will work.
+Store extra in fridge and I use it for baking, smoothies, oatmeal, etc. Cashew milk is absolutely going to give the BEST creamy results, so do not sub.
+If you are allergic to nuts, try subbing with FULL-FAT coconut milk (well shaken/blended first).

 - Regarding the chili powder, 1/2 tablespoon will give it a very mild level of heat and chili flavor, whereas 1 tablespoon will give it a noticeable level of heat, which both my hubby and I thought was perfect.
 But it may be too much for sensitive people and for kids.
 My daughter thought it was a tad too spicy, so if you are unsure, start with 1/2 tablespoon.